Police identify vehicle involved in hit-and-run case in Kerala's Vadakara | Law-Order

 The Rural SP assured that the police would speed up the process to help the family secure insurance coverage at the earliest.

-Smitha, the mother of Drishana, said the reports that the police identified the vehicle that caused the accident brought little solace to the family as it may help to get the insurance amount.
+Smitha, the mother of Drishana, said the reports that the police identified the vehicle that caused the accident brought some solace to the family as it may help to get the insurance amount.

 ''However, there is no improvement in the condition of my daughter and the doctors have said that she requires further treatment and care,'' she told a news channel.